People

 Center for Poetry

-Jo Troxell is a junior double majoring in the Residential College of Arts and Humanities (RCAH) and English with a minor in American Indian and Indigenous Studies (AIIS).
-She is originally from Escanaba, Michigan, and is a member of the Hannahville Indian Potawatomi Community — both located in the Upper Peninsula.
-Apart from academics, she proudly serves a role on the executive board of MSU’s North American Indigenous Student Organization (NAISO) and its connecting Powwow Board, and in her free time she can usually be found curled up with her cat reading a book or practicing her writing.
-As an intern, she is grateful for the opportunity to prioritize and explore her love for poetry and writing within the RCAH Center for Poetry community.
+Jo Troxell is a senior majoring in the Residential College of Arts and Humanities (RCAH) with dual minors in American Indian and Indigenous Studies (AIIS) and Writing.
+She is originally from Escanaba, Michigan, and is a member of the Hannahville Indian Potawatomi Community.
+Outside of her academics, she is actively involved with the Native community on MSU’s campus and holds leadership positions on the North American Indigenous Student Organization (NAISO) executive board and the connected Powwow Planning Board.
+As an intern, she is grateful for the opportunity to explore her love for poetry and writing within the RCAH Center for Poetry community.